-SANBI was established in 2004, and the institute leads and co-ordinates research, as well as monitors and reports on the state of biodiversity in South Africa.
+These are just some of the many wondrous gardens managed by the South African National Biodiversity Institute (SANBI).
+Established in 2004, the institute leads and coordinates research, and monitors and reports on the state of biodiversity in South Africa.

 Free State National Botanical Garden

 Not too far from Gauteng, on the outskirts of Bloemfontein, lies the Free State National Botanical Garden.
-Spanning a valley of dolerite koppies, the garden is split into two areas: the first is a smaller, developed garden and the second a large, natural area filled with walking paths.
+Situated in a valley of dolerite koppies, the garden is split into two areas – the first is a smaller, developed garden, and the second is a large, natural area filled with footpaths.
 Bring along your picnic basket for the former and your walking shoes for the latter.
-If you visit, check out the medicinal and water-wise gardens; they're incredibly informative and feature some rare plant species.
+If you visit, check out the medicinal and water-wise gardens: they're incredibly informative and feature some rare plant species.

 Experiences: Guided tours, hiking trails.